GormR/HW_for_AgOpenGPS/README.md

 ![](https://discourse.agopengps.com/uploads/default/original/2X/c/c1b394220444382039f35444654e9a8aaf33b567.png)
+(1) µC e. g.
+Ardusimple Nano, Teensy4.1, ESP32,... controlling the power stage and sampling wheel angle sensor (WAS) and optionally IMU data.
+Also reads the switches
+(2) Power stage to drive a motor or hydraulic valves (3) Input section: Analog-digital converter for WAS signal and decoupling for buttons (4) Satellite navigation receiver (GNSS) with RTK precision + antenna (one or two sets) (5) IMU unit
+(6) Section and rate control (option)
+(7) Power stage and analog frontend for section and rate control All blocks but the antennas may be integrated into one PCB - see "Central Units"

 ### What is "AgOpenGPS"?
 AgOpenGPS "AOG" is an open-source project initiated by the Canadian [Brian Tischler](https://www.astech.ca/archives/indexofpastwinners/tischler-brian).
 It started as parallel driving aid and mapping software for Windows(TM) and turned into a full-control system for steering including section and rate control.
 Today, many peaceful people from all over the world collaborate and contribute to the project.